 - 1.16 Work on the new Hinckley and Bosworth Local Plan began early in 2017.
-The new Local Plan will set out the overall development strategy for Hinckley and Bosworth Borough for the period 2020 to 2039.
-It will include strategic policies and allocate sites to meet identified development needs such as for homes, jobs, retail, recreation/open space, nature conservation and other required land uses as identified by evidence.
+The new Local Plan will set out the overall development strategy for Hinckley and Bosworth Borough for the period to 2041.
+It will include strategic policies and allocate sites to meet identified development needs such as for homes, jobs, retail, recreation/ open space, nature conservation and other required land uses as identified by evidence.
 It will provide appropriate policies and guidance by which to determine planning applications; for example design guidance, conservation and protection of natural resources. - 1.17 Hinckley and Bosworth Borough Council consulted residents, community groups, businesses and other interested parties on the draft Local Plan (Regulation 19) from 9 February to 23 March 2022.
-Originally, the Local Plan had been due to be sent to the Secretary of State for examination in 2022, however submission has been delayed until later in 2023.
+A second Regulation 19 consultation is planned for mid-2024.